Welthungerhilfe/ChildGrowthMonitor/README.md

 - Currently Google Project Tango devices only
 - In the future probably all devices with ARkit/ARcore capabilities (iPhone 6s and newer, 100 million Android devices)
+- We are investigating Honor and Huawei devices with ToF sensors and ARengine

 #### Authentication

 Users can authenticate themselves via username and password.
-This enables access to download the latest neural network and upload data to Firebase Storage and Database.
+This enables access to download the latest neural network and upload data to Storage and Database.

 #### User Flow